martinsbruveris/martinsbruveris.github.io/_posts/2024-09-26-comparing-classifiers.md

 ### Confidence interval width

-Before we look at comparing classifiers, we should take a look at the factors influecing the width of confidence intervals.
+Before we look at comparing classifiers, we should take a look at the factors influencing the width of confidence intervals.
 There are two main factors:

 - Acuracy of the classifier and
 - Size of the dataset.